rvif/calculator/README.md

 ## Usage

-- Click on the operation buttons (+, -, \*, /) to perform the desired operation.
+- Click on the operation buttons (+, -, \*, /, %) to perform the desired operation.
 - Click on the equals (=) button to see the result.
-- Use the "C" button to clear the input.
+- Use the "AC" button to clear the input.

 ## Contributing